-If the question is asked on the application, it is important to the school (even if it seems goofy to you).
+If the question is asked on the application, it is important to the school (even if it seems funny to you).
 Keep in mind your audience but answer authentically in your own voice.

 7. Think carefully about which schools to apply to!

-I always tell my students 3-5 is a good number (more than that may mean you haven’t done enough homework yet- go visit some colleges).
+I always tell my students 3-5 is a good number (more than that may mean you haven’t done enough homework yet).
 Here is a post and a Homeschool Highschool Podcast episode about college search

 - 1 school should be a “reach school”

 - At least 1 school should be a “safety school”

 - At least 1 school should be a “school you really like”

 - At least 1 school should be an “affordable school”

 8. Decide when you will apply.